mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

 ### Discoveries
 -
 ### Discussion/Conclusion (their own limitations & future work)
-- This algorithm gives the best accuracy among all of them but competitors algorithm does not represent the current state
+- This algorithm gives the best accuracy among all of them but competitors algorithm does not represent the current state of research in this area but accuracy is close to the %80 and coud be count as a success.
+- Deep learning need more data samples than other machine learning algorithms like SVM.
+It is one of the limitation.
+-
 ### Reflection on how to adress the limitations of the paper (my ideas )
 -   I could not see any limitations in the paper with my current knowlodge.
 ### Datasets (Result)